lrkrol/SEREEGA/docs/README.md

 It is recommended to have MATLAB 2014b or higher with the DSP and Parallel Computing toolboxes installed.
 SEREEGA's core functionality requires R2013b.
 This is primarily due to the use of `addParameter` rather than `addParamValue`; if your MATLAB does not support `addParameter`, try exchanging all those references with `addParamValue`.
 That should restore basic functionality.
 Some plotting functions rely on the `boundary` function introduced in R2014b.
 Some signal generation functions depend on the DSP toolbox version 8.6 (R2014a) or higher.
 Data simulation tries to use parallel processing from the Parallel Computing Toolbox where available.

 [EEGLAB](https://sccn.ucsd.edu/eeglab) is used for a number of functions, and should be started before generating a lead field as EEGLAB's `readlocs` is used to add channel location information.
-SEREEGA was tested with EEGLAB 13.6.5b.
+SEREEGA was tested with EEGLAB 13.6.5b and 2021.1.

 When using the New York Head, as in this tutorial, make sure you have the [New York Head (ICBM-NY) lead field in MATLAB format](http://www.parralab.org/nyhead) in your path.
-Similarly, the [Pediatric Head Atlases](https://www.pedeheadmod.net) must also first be obtained separately, if you intend to use those.
+Similarly, the [Pediatric Head Atlases](https://www.pedeheadmod.net) and [HArtMuT head models](https://github.com/harmening/HArtMuT) must also first be obtained separately, if you intend to use those.
 When using FieldTrip to generate a custom lead field, the file `/fileio/ft_read_sens` from the FieldTrip directory will be necessary.
 FieldTrip can be installed as an EEGLAB plug-in.
+To obtain a lead field from [Brainstorm](https://neuroimage.usc.edu/brainstorm/), Brainstorm needs to be in MATLAB's path.
+When some functionality in SEREEGA relies on external files which you don't have, a warning will appear with instructions on where to find them.
+Reasons for these files not having been included out of the box include file size and license conflicts.

 ### Configuration